NRIs can avoid paying double tax under the Double Tax Avoidance Agreement.

 Income types under DTAA

-Under the Double Tax Avoidance Agreement, NRIs don’t have to pay tax two times on the following income earned from:
+Under the Double Tax Avoidance Agreement, NRIs don’t have to pay tax twice on the following income earned from:

-When income from these sources is taxable in the NRI’s country of residence as well, they can avoid paying taxes on it India by availing the benefits of DTAA.
+If income from these sources is taxable in the NRI’s country of residence, they can avoid paying taxes on it in India by availing the benefits of DTAA.

 The benefit of DTAA can be used by two methods: